flatironinstitute/sciware/35_IntroToHPC/main.md

 ### Which statement is false?
 - <font color="red">A. Latency is the time between sending and receiving messages</font>
 - <font color="green">B. Bandwidth is the rate at which messages can be sent</font>
-- <font color="blue">C. Infiniband fabric has relatively 'high' latency and 'low' bandwidth</font>
+- <font color="blue">C. Infiniband fabric has relatively high latency and low bandwidth</font>

 ### Compute nodes